GwennaelBuchet/SceneGraph.js/README.md

 - square, circle, ellipse, nodes
 - ...

-Feel free to share your extensions or to publish a link to your projects using the cgSceneGraph :)
+Please, feel free to share your own extensions or to publish a link to your projects using the cgSceneGraph :)

 Features
 ========